vibrator-header.jpg

 • Maintaining and lubricating machinery and equipment

-A good "Rule of Thumb" when investigating noise problems: if you need to raise your voice to speak to someone only three feet away, in all likelihood, the noise level is over 85dB, and the cause(s) should be investigated and addressed.
+Rule of Thumb: If you need to raise your voice to speak to someone only three feet away, the noise level is likely over 85 dB (A), and should be investigated and addressed.

 Rob Beiersdorfer is Vibration Products Manager at AIRMATIC and has over 30 years of applied vibration experience in a wide range of industries.